EDITOR’S NOTE: This article has been updated to reflect changes to remote work in 2020.

 - You become more independent because you don’t have your colleagues close.
 Now you must resolve things on your own.
 Of course, you can still ask questions and get help if you need to.
 But, a lot of the time, you can do a Google search or utilize the old phone and make a call.

-You are going to enjoy meetings now because video calls last less than regular meetings.
+- You are going to enjoy meetings now because video meetings are shorter than regular meetings.

 Keep in mind though, you are going to be faced with a significant lack of movement.
-When doing remote work, it is completely possible to spend an entire week without ever leaving your home.
 To increase your movement, take advantage of your flexibility as a remote worker.
-When you take a break, go for a walk around your area or even buy a gym membership.
+When you take a break, go for a walk around your area or work out in another room.